-In terms of the matters raised that have not been considered above the potential circumstances of people being 'mis-sold' their property on the development, this is not a planning matter and instead a separate legal matter between the buyer and the seller.
-In addition the proposed development would not result in the loss of open space with the plans approved under application reference 15/00458/FULM identifying that part of the land around plot 15, which is in close proximity to the highway, was SLOP (Space Left Over after Planning) which may have been gravelled or likely sold to the occupant of plot 15 so as to provide additional garden space.
+In terms of the matters raised that have not been considered above, the potential circumstances of people being misled when purchasing nearby properties on the development is not a planning matter and would be a separate legal matter between the buyer and the seller.
+In addition the proposed development would not result in the loss of open space with the plans approved under application reference 15/00458/FULM identifying that part of the land around Plot 15, which is in close proximity to the highway, was SLOP (Space Left Over after Planning) which may have been gravelled or likely sold to the occupant of plot 15 so as to provide additional garden space.